khalilouardini/sentence-boundary-detection/README.md

 ## Inference on unseen data
 run `python3 predict.py`

 The `predict.py` contains the code to run inference with the trained LSTM model on unseen text data.
 For the example we use a small subset of the Europarl that was not seen during the training.
 For inference, we first extract a list of potential EOS candidates (We use a regex to extract relevant punctuation, without detecting the linebreaks this time).
 We use our train vocabulary and encode these candidates into BOW features that are then passed to the trained LSTM to run inference.
 A trained model is available at `inference_model.pth`.
-If the predicted probability is greter than 0.5, we predict an EOS.
+If the predicted probability is greater than 0.5, we predict an EOS.

 ## References